-To change only the SPRL bit without performing a Global Protect or Global Unprotect, the system can simply write a 0Fh to the first byte of the Status Register to change the SPRL bit from a Logical 1 to a Logical 0, provided the WP pin is deasserted.
+If the desire is to only change the SPRL bit without performing a Global Protect or Global Unprotect, then the system can simply write a 0Fh to the first byte of the Status Register to change the SPRL bit from a Logical 1 to a Logical 0, provided the WP pin is deasserted.
 Likewise, the system can write an F0h to change the SPRL bit from a Logical 0 to a Logical 1 without affecting the current sector protection status (no changes are made to the Sector Protection Registers).

 When writing to the first byte of the Status Register, bits 5, 4, 3, and 2 are not actually modified, but are decoded by the device for the purposes of the Global Protect and Global Unprotect functions.
 Only bit 7, the SPRL bit, actually be modified.
 Thus, when reading the first byte of the Status Register, bits 5, 4, 3, and 2 do not reflect the values written to them, but instead indicate the status of the WP pin and the sector protection status.
-See "Read Status Register" on page 38 and Table 12 on page 38 for details on the Status Register format and what values can be read for bits 5, 4, 3, and 2.
+See the "Read Status Register" on page 40 and Table 12 on page 40 for details on the Status Register format and what values can be read for bits 5, 4, 3, and 2.